 If you are not using hashtags on your social media posts, you are missing out on a great deal of engagement.
 They have become an integral part of any social media marketing strategy.
-By using relevant hashtags on your posts, you can make sure that your content reaches a maximum number of people.
-They can increase the reach, visibility, and engagement rate of your content, which is basically the goal of all your social media efforts, right?
+By using relevant hashtags in your posts & scheduling them with social media scheduler, you can ensure that your content reaches a maximum number of people.
+They can increase your content’s reach, visibility, and engagement rate, which is basically the goal of all your social media efforts, right?

 However, if you are unsure of how to use hashtags properly on different social media platforms, this blog will practically make you a pro at it.